dialex/start-testing/docs/concepts/tester-responsibilities.md

 If you want an (almost) exhaustive list of reponsibilities and activities, this [link](https://dojo.ministryoftesting.com/dojo/lessons/what-do-software-testers-do-version-0-1) is for you.

+### 🐞 Bug detector

+Finding bugs — probably the most widely know mission of a tester.
+Why?
+It is the job of the tester to inform the stakeholders about anything that threatens the value of the product.
+To ensure the core functionality still work after adding new features.
+To ensure the critical issues are detected before the enhancement opportunities.
+To ensure the team is aware of the known issues and their risk (probability + impact).

+Issues that slow down testing are terribly important, because they give bugs the opportunity to hide for longer.
+So report not only *bugs* in the product but also *issues* that slow down testing.

 ### 👥 Teammate

 Part of your role is keeping these two groups aligned.
 First, you need to align yourself with them.